AmbitiousLad/Git-Practice/readme.md

-Hi this is azure server.Sanket
+Hi this is azure server.Sankalpa